Skip to content

 Mission Contribution

 Explosive-hazard response protects people, aircraft, infrastructure, and operations.
 When munitions are unsafe, a suspicious package shuts down an installation, or a contingency mission involves explosive threats, EOD keeps the Air Force moving instead of freezing.
+A range with unexploded ordnance cannot be used for training.
+An installation under a credible threat cannot operate normally.
+An EOD flight that is ready, well-led, and trusted by base leadership gives the installation commander options that do not exist without them.

 Public-Source Reality